RUSP Roundtable: Perspectives on Newborn and Childhood Screening

 - Expanding what is screened for in NBS – positive and negative impacts including state implementation/expansion and resource limitations, the potential for supporting years of surveillance for signs of a later-onset disorder that cannot be accurately specified during the screen and subsequent diagnostics designed to target an earlier onset variant.

-- Shortages of clinical specialists, holes in newborn health record keeping, differing procedures in every state, and long-term patient tracking/observation in a highly mobile society make coordinating longer term care extraordinarily challenging.
+- Shortages of clinical specialists, holes in newborn health record keeping, differing procedures in every state, and long-term patient tracking/observation in a highly mobile society make coordinating longer-term care extraordinarily challenging.

 - Potential new NBS methods and flows including peri-natal and pre-natal genomic sequencing and the EarlyCheck™ Expanded Health Screening program just being launched.

-- NIH-funded Newborn Sequencing in Genomic Medicine and Public Health (NSIGHT) initiative offered a glimpse at state-of-the-art research while exploring clinical utility of next generation genomic sequencing (full & focused) by studying factors from prenatal education and informed consent to accuracy, timely interpretation response, throughput, variants with currently unknown significance.
+- NIH-funded Newborn Sequencing in Genomic Medicine and Public Health (NSIGHT) initiative offered a glimpse at state-of-the-art research while exploring the clinical utility of next-generation genomic sequencing (full & focused) by studying factors from prenatal education and informed consent to accuracy, timely interpretation response, throughput, variants with currently unknown significance.
 What can be learned and applied from the current NGS research model being used in the oncology space, and how can clinical data be pro-actively fed back to inform the significance of unknown genomic variants?

 - Leveraging the charter of the ACHDNC to focus on more than newborn screening and perhaps include a life cycle approach that spans multiple activities at various ages including potentially partnering the American Academy of Pediatrics (AAP) and the American Academy of Family Physicians (AAFP) could support a public health screening program from birth through adulthood in a way that sustains equity and access.